Ensemble Machine Learning Model Trained on a New Synthesized Dataset Generalizes Well for Stress Prediction Using Wearable Devices: Methods

 Of the prior works reviewed, we found three instances of using Artificial Neural Networks (ANN).
 Li \emph{et al.} \cite{Li2020} utilized a Deep Convolutional Network (DCNN) consisting of three hidden layers containing 32 and 16 units, respectively.
 This was followed by a Sigmoid activation layer, with max pooling applied at the end of each convolution.
 Predictive accuracy using the WESAD dataset was reported as 99.80\%.
 Khan \cite{Khan2022} tested Long-Short Term Memory Network (LTSM), Convolutional Neural Networks (CNN) and Bi-Directional Long-Short Term Memory networks, using both supervised and semi-supervised methods and found supervised models to perform better than semi-supervised models, with accuracy across predictions averaging higher than 90\% on the SWELL dataset.
 Eskandar \emph{et al.} \cite{Eskandar2020} utilized a LTSM model fed with features extracted by using a CNN with a reported accuracy of 85\% (F1 Score), noting difficulty on predicting the baseline relaxed state when using the NEURO dataset.\\

-Based on recommendations from available literature \cite{Stathakis2009}, we opted for an architecture utilizing a dense network, because of the time-series nature of the sensor data.
+Based on recommendations from available literature \cite{Stathakis2009} and in consideration of the different experimental protocols and stressed/non-stressed period durations contained within the datasets utilized, we opted for a standard feed-forward architecture as a baseline model, rather than an LTSM model, which is more suitable for time-series data.
 Our proposed network consists of three layers.
 The input layer contained 10 neurons to receive the 10 input features.
 The hidden layer included 5 neurons (half the input features), connected to a final linear layer.\\

 Mean Squared Error (MSE) was selected as the loss function, a frequently used measure of the differences between values predicted by a model and the expected values: